 You can find your credit utilization rate or ratio for both by calculating the amount of revolving credit you’re using and dividing it by the total amount of credit you have available.
-For example, let’s say you have $21,000 available across three credit cards and you carry a balance of $11,000 across two, your overall utilization rate is 52%.
+For example, let’s say you have a total credit limit of $21,000 across three credit cards and you carry a balance of $11,000 across two, your overall utilization rate is 52%.

-Total credit used ÷ Total credit available x 100 = utilization %
+Total credit used ÷ Total credit limit x 100 = utilization %

 Credit utilization rates only take revolving credit into account.
 A revolving credit account doesn’t have a set number of payments or end date like installment credit, such as auto loans or mortgages.
 You have the option of paying off the balance in full every cycle or carrying over (“revolving”) the balance.

 Utilization per card vs. total

 - an overall credit utilization rate